 Benefits of implementing People at Work

-- A focus on managing work-related psychosocial risk and prevention of psychological injury.
+- A focus on managing work-related psychosocial risk and prevention of work-related mental health conditions.

 - Communicating a clear message to workers that their organisation values their health and wellbeing.

 - Taking positive steps towards complying with health and safety laws in relation to psychological health.

 Additional information for workers and PCBUs is available at HeadsUp .